maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 To scan the QR codes, acceptance partners are given instructions on an [FAQ page](https://www.engagiert-in-nrw.de/faq-zur-ehrenamtskarten-app-nrw#faq_question_4037) published by the Staatskanzelei NRW (STK NRW) advises acceptance partners to advised to use the camera app integrated in the system or another app for general scanning of QR codes.
-In the best-case scenario, the acceptance partner can read the above data in plain text if the scanner app used supports this.
+In the best-case scenario, the acceptance partner can read the above data in plain text if the scanner app supports this.
 Here is a screenshot of the website:

 {{< resourceFigure "Screenshot 2024-04-16 08-45-42 Ehrenamtskarte FAQ.png"  >}}Screenshot of the NRW website{{< /resourceFigure >}}